MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 | %2E |   .   |

 > [!NOTE]
-> Alternatively, in powershell you can run the following, replacing "Copied String" with the library ID above:
+> Alternatively, you can run the following in PowerShell, replacing "Copied String" with the library ID above:
 > [uri]::UnescapeDataString("Copied String")

 Enabling this policy sets the following registry key, using the entire URL from the library you copied: